Lodoelama/Offensive-Security-CTF-Project/README.md

 In this challenge, we exploited a variety of vulnerabilities on Windows servers.
 These included Sensitive Data Exposure, Cached Credential vulnerabilities, and a Remote Code Execution vulnerability in SLMail service.
 One notable achievement was exploiting a Cached Credential vulnerability to impersonate a high-privileged user and gain unauthorized access to sensitive data.

 These write-ups provide a brief overview of the CTF challenges.
 For a more detailed walkthrough, please refer to the *[full report](https://docs.google.com/document/d/1RoF1Y571b9bzMwUkaUMYnkZdCBBbZWLw7XP_xnJ5ZFQ/edit#heading=h.664pxxk2abue).* This project serves as a valuable resource for understanding potential security risks and how to address them.

+# Feedback
+"Hey Lodoe, Really nice job on this Project 2!
+I know it's a really long one and even though you guys had the solution I wanted to see the screenshots and know that you went in and did the work.
+You might have one of the best submissions in class so really good job!
+Thanks, Milind"
+- Adari, Milind